Lakerolmaker/Java-Swing-library/README.md

 It´s uses coordinates to position the elements inside the frame.

-The framework is dependent on one simple file, [UI.java](https://github.com/Lakerolmaker/Java-Swing-library/blob/master/src/UILibrary/UI.java) .
+The framework is dependent on the UILibrary folder, [UI.java](https://github.com/Lakerolmaker/Java-Swing-library/blob/master/src/UILibrary/UI.java) .

-Simply add the file to your project and then add the reference "import UILibrary.UI;" , in the top of the import field.

 ## Installing

 1. Add the UILibrary folder to your src folder inside the your project

-2. Add the import signature ( import UILibrary.UI; ) at the import section
+2. Add the import signature "import UILibrary.UI;" at the import section

 ## Example